 6. Find your rhythm

 Rhythm and tempo are important factors during your test.
 Try to keep this consistent throughout your test, and show a clear difference between your movements.
-For example, the slower your working trot, the easier it will be to push forwards into an extended trot and consequently show this to the judge.
+For example, the steadier your working trot, the easier it will be to push forwards into a medium or extended trot and consequently show this difference to the judge.

 7. Talk to the judge

 Most judges are happy to talk through your test sheet after the competition if they have time.
 This will prove valuable as the judge can help explain to you why you got the marks you did and point out how you can improve on this next time.

 Naturally, the more dressage competitions you attend, the more confident both you and your horse will become.
 It is a good idea to attend as many competitions as possible and build on the judge’s comments at home, so that you can improve on your percentage at your next event.